Physical Therapist Assistant

 Why study Physical Therapist Assistant?

 Physical therapist assistants (PTAs) provide physical therapy services under the direction and supervision of a licensed physical therapist.
-PTAs help people of all ages who have medical problems, or other health-related conditions that limit their ability to move and perform functional activities in their daily lives.
-PTAs work in a variety of settings including hospitals, private practices, outpatient clinics, home health, nursing homes, schools, sports facilities, and more.
-PTAs may also measure changes in the patient's performance as a result of the physical therapy provided.
+PTAs help people of all ages who have medical problems or other health-related conditions that limit their ability to move and perform functional activities in their daily lives.
+PTAs work in a variety of settings, including hospitals, private practices, outpatient clinics, home health, nursing homes, schools and sports facilities.
+PTAs may also measure changes in the patient's performance as a result of the physical therapy, along with providing selected standardized tests per the PTs request.

-Care provided by a PTA may include teaching patients/clients exercise for mobility, strength and coordination, training for activities such as walking with crutches, canes, or walkers, massage, and the use of physical agents and electrotherapy such as ultrasound and electrical stimulation (http://www.apta.org/AboutPTAs/).
+Care provided by a PTA may include teaching patients/clients exercises for mobility, strength and coordination, training for activities such as walking with crutches, canes or walkers, massage, and the use of physical agents and electrotherapy such as ultrasound and electrical stimulation.
+See the American Physical Therapy Association website.

-Admission to the physical therapist assistant technical core is on an annual and competitive basis, requiring a minimum overall GPA of at least 2.75 plus two years of high school science, two years of high school college preparatory mathematics, four years of high school English and two years of high school social science, or their college-level equivalents.
-Overall college GPA and science GPA are weighted most heavily in the process, as well as performance on a standardized health sciences aptitude exam.
-Admission to the physical therapist assisting major does not guarantee acceptance into the technical core curriculum.
+Admission to the physical therapist assistant technical core is on an annual and competitive basis, requiring a minimum overall college GPA of at least 3.0 plus two years of high school science, two years of high school college preparatory mathematics, four years of high school English and two years of high school social science or their college-level equivalents.
+The most heavily weighted component in the process is performance on a standardized health sciences aptitude exam, followed by GPA and science course performance.
+Admission to the physical therapist assistant major does not guarantee acceptance into the technical core curriculum.

 Admission to the second-year technical core is a competitive admission process and requires a separate application during November-January of your first year.
-Information sessions and application assistance nights are held to guide and assist students through the application process.
+Information sessions and application assistance nights are held during the Fall term in order to guide and assist students through the application process, which is generally open Nov.
+1 through mid-January each year.

-Once admitted to the technical core, you will also be required to submit a criminal background check, BLS Provider CPR certification, physical examination, two-step or Quantiferon TB test, and proof of current immunizations.
+Once admitted to the technical core, you will also be required to submit a criminal background check and approved BLS Provider CPR certification, physical examination, two-step or Quantiferon TB test and proof of current immunizations.
 Some clinics require standard panel drug screenings and/or recent proof of TB testing (within 90 days of clinical rotation).

 If you have been convicted of a felony or misdemeanor, please contact the state licensing authority in the state in which you hope to be licensed before beginning training in the PTA program to determine if your conviction would prohibit you from practicing as a physical therapist assistant.
 Ohio, Kentucky and Indiana all require background checks as part of their standard licensing application process.

-The APTA reports that the federal government has forecasted very good job prospects for PTAs and an unemployment rate of less than 3.9%.
-Visit the American Physical Therapy Association for more details.
-In 2016, the Health Collaborative (formerly the GCHC) quoted a vacancy rate of 4-5% among local major hospitals.
+The American Physical Therapy Association reports that the federal government has forecasted very good job prospects for PTAs and an unemployment rate of less than 3.9 percent.
+In 2016, the Health Collaborative (formerly the GCHC) quoted a vacancy rate of just 4-5 percent among local major hospitals.

 For details on program graduation rates, employment rates, examination passing rates and other outcome statistics, visit the Program Outcomes page.

-We maintain active partnerships with local clinical facilities, educational consortia, the state physical therapist association and licensing boards.
-We collaborate with the Doctor of Physical Therapy students on Clifton campus as well as the other allied health programs at UC East.
+Our program maintains active partnerships with local clinical facilities, state educational consortia, the Ohio Physical Therapy Association (OPTA) and licensing boards.
+We collaborate with the Doctor of Physical Therapy students on UC's Uptown Campus East as well as the other allied health programs.

 If you have not taken college-level mathematics or English, you will need to take the placement test.

-Other UC students may transfer into Clermont College by completing a change of major form.
-The College recommends you see your advisor before transferring into a different major to minimize any impact on your degree progress.
-The advising office can be reached at at 513-732-5205
+Other UC students may transfer into Clermont College by completing an application for change in college and program.
+The college recommends you see your advisor before transferring into a different major to minimize any impact on your degree progress.

 For specific deadline information, visit the Admissions webpage.

-You should plan to start physical therapist assisting in the fall semester, because the basic series of foundation courses required for this program starts in the fall and continues sequentially through the spring.
+Traditional, non-transfer students should plan to start their Physical Therapist Assistant coursework in the Fall semester, because the basic series of foundation courses required for this program starts in the fall and continues sequentially through the spring.
+Those courses are required for review of your application into the technical core year.
 You must also apply separately for admission into the technical core at the end of your first semester.
+Deadlines are posted in the PTA Application and the PTA Applications Community.

 The Physical Therapist Assistant Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 The program was first accredited through the University of Cincinnati College of Allied Health in 1987.
 Transfer of sponsorship to Clermont College was approved in November 2009, maintaining its full accreditation status.
 The Commission on Accreditation in Physical Therapy Education has re-accredited this program until December 31, 2026.